Each year the Turner Prize jury shortlist four artists for an outstanding exhibition or other presentation.

 The Turner Prize exhibition isn't always in London

 Every other year, a venue outside Tate Britain, London hosts the prize.
-Previous galleries include Baltic in Newcastle, Ferens Art Gallery in Hull, Ebrington in Derry~Londonderry and at Turner Contemporary in Margate.
-The Turner Prize 2023 will be hosted by Towner Eastbourne.
+Previous galleries include Baltic in Newcastle, Ferens Art Gallery in Hull, Ebrington in Derry~Londonderry, Turner Contemporary in Margate, Herbert Art Gallery and Museum in Coventry and Towner Eastbourne.

-The Turner Prize will be 40 next year.
+The Turner Prize will be 40 this year.

 The prize was first awarded in 1984.
 It was founded by a group called the Patrons of New Art under the directorship of Alan Bowness.
 They formed to encourage wider interest in contemporary art and assist Tate in acquiring new works.
 They felt that Britain should have its own award for visual arts, an equivalent to the Booker Prize.